STRIDES/NIHCloudLabGCP/tutorials/README.md

 ## **Public Data Sets** <a name="Pub"></a>
 Google has a lot of public datasets available that you can use for your testing.
 These can be viewed [here](https://cloud.google.com/life-sciences/docs/resources/public-datasets) and can be accessed via [BigQuery](https://cloud.google.com/bigquery/public-data) or directly from the cloud bucket.
 For example, to view Phase 3 1000 Genomes at the command line type `gsutil ls gs://genomics-public-data/1000-genomes-phase-3`.

+## **Using the Life Sciences API** <a name="LSAPI"></a>
+You can interact with the the Life Sciences API directly to submit commands, or more commonly you can interact with it through orchestration engines like [Snakemake](https://snakemake.readthedocs.io/en/stable/executing/cloud.html), [Nextflow](https://www.nextflow.io/docs/latest/google.html), [Cromwell](https://cromwell.readthedocs.io/en/stable/backends/Google/) etc. We wrote a [tutorial](/tutorials/notebooks/LifeSciencesAPI) using Snakemake, where we walk you through submitting one of the RNAseq tutorials to the Life Sciences API.